Welcome to our Questions & Answers page. We hope you find the information you need.

 How do I know that my pet is being well cared for?

-The West Michigan Spay and Neuter Clinic operates in a medical partnership with C-SNIP of Grand Rapids, a well-known non-profit spay and neuter clinic with a reputation for excellence in surgical care.
-Our veterinarians and vet techs are fully licensed, and are provided to us by C-SNIP.
+The West Michigan Spay and Neuter Clinic operates under the medical leadership of our Veterinary Medical Director, Dr. Julie Eberly, DVM.
+She has worked with excellence as a Veterinary surgeon performing high-volume spay and neuter surgeries for over 10 years.
+All our veterinarians and vet technicians are fully licensed, and have received excellent specialized training in high quality, spay and neuter techniques.
 We adhere to the highest medical standards for veterinary care.
-Your pet will be provided with inject-able anesthesia in pre-op, and gas anesthesia during surgery.
+Your pet will be provided with injectable anesthesia in pre-op, and gas anesthesia during surgery.
 Your pet will also be injected with two medications after surgery.
 One is an anti-inflammatory medication to promote healing, and the other is pain medication that lasts for about twenty-four hours.

 How will I know how to care for my pet at home after the surgery?